On Saturday 6 May, the late Queen Elizabeth II's son, Charles, is set to have his coronation at Westminster Abbey.

 In 2013, the Queen celebrated her 60th anniversary of her Coronation, which was marked with a festival in the garden of Buckingham Palace, hosted by the Royal Warrant Holders Association.

-What is the Platinum Jubilee?
+What was the Platinum Jubilee?

 She became the longest reigning British monarch back in 2015, when she surpassed that of the previous record holder - her great-great-grandmother Victoria.

 Queen Elizabeth II commemorated 65 years on the throne in 2017 with her Sapphire Jubilee, for which she is also the only British monarch to achieve.

 What events took place for the Platinum Jubilee?

 A huge host of events were planned to celebrate the Queen’s Platinum Jubilee, including an extra bank holiday for the people of Britain to enjoy.